tlhumphrey2/BestHPCCoAWS/README.md

 # BestHPCCoAWS
 Scripts for configuring and deploying an HPCC on AWS that executes fast.

+On 2015/05/10 Added code that creates unique ssh keys and distributes them to all instances of HPCC System.
 On 2015/04/07 Added the capability to require a unique username and password, that you name, to log into ECL Watch and ECL IDE.
 I also updated the documentation, SetupBestHPCCoAWS.pdf to reflect this new capability.

 On 2015/02/19 added the document, SetupBestHPCCoAWS.pdf, which describes in detail how to setup the HPCC System on AWS.